shashank3959/me759-final-project/README.md

 If you do this step, you need not pre-process your data!
 ```
 bash download_dataset.sh

+and paste all the CSV files in the data folder if in case if you find the files in the main folder instead of data folder.
 ```
 Choose [y] anywhere if asked to replace old files.